Toward Temporal Attribution Analytics in Dataflows: Conclusions

 \section{Conclusions}

-Provenance faces scalability challenges as provenance graphs grow superlinearly with data volume.
-Temporal provenance mitigates this by associating provenance with timestamps, enabling efficient time-bounded queries, however, it focuses mainly on debugging.
-We leverage Temporal Interaction Networks (TINs) to represent temporal provenance, capturing structural and temporal aspects for richer analysis.
-Through examples in streaming and transportation networks, we classify data into identity-preserving and aggregated types, define five temporal query types, and propose a state-based index for compressed querying.
-Our vision opens research directions in provenance-aware optimization, adaptive compression, unified models for diverse data, and distributed indexing and advances temporal provenance from a debugging tool to a broad data management primitive.
+Fine-grained provenance mechanisms for streaming systems face scalability challenges as contribution graphs grow superlinearly with data volume.
+When it comes to analyzing historical data, the problem escalates, as we need to maintain fine-grained provenance meta-data over a long history.
+To alleviate this, we define the concept of temporal attribution for modeling the impact of inputs (sources) to the output in dataflows at a coarser, quantitative level compared to tuple-level provenance.
+We suggest Temporal Interaction Networks (TINs) as a way to model data flow at a coarser, compressed level over time.
+At the same time, we suggest the propagation of temporal attribution meta-data together with the flow capturing structural and temporal aspects for richer analysis.
+Through examples in streaming workflows, we classify data into identity-preserving and liquid types, define five temporal query types, and propose a state-based index for compressed querying.
+Our vision opens research directions in query optimization for temporal attribution analytics, adaptive compression, unified models for diverse data, and distributed indexing and advances temporal provenance from a debugging tool to a broad data management primitive.